Fresnel's Merits and Legacy

 To capture the light that would escape above the lenses, Fresnel applied a series of flat silver-plated mirrors (M), placed at a 25-degree angle, above the Bull's-eye (L) panels.
 Additional mirrors (Z) were also added at the bottom to redirect the escaping light to the horizontal light beam.

 Before electricity, these massive lenses were rotated by a clockwork mechanism similar to the concept of a grandfather clock.
 A weight would fall down the center shaft of the lighthouse, attached to a cable wrapped around a drum.
 The drum was coupled to a series of gears.
 The ratio of the gears is designed to drop the weight at a certain speed.
-A pinion from the clockwork would interact with a large ring gear attached to the pedestal and rotate the lens. (see the Clockwork Mechanism Fresnel lens in the right column).
+A pinion from the clockwork would interact with a large ring gear attached to the pedestal and rotate the lens. (see the Clockwork Mechanism Fresnel lens in the right column)

 Augustin created several other forms of lighthouse lenses after his design of the first revolving, first-order lens.
 He took the basic design of his bull’s-eye flash panel, revolved it around its vertical axis, and created the first fixed lens in 1824.
 This design was made from 12 vertical panels formed in a circle.
 He continued to use mirrors, both above and below the main lens belt, and small lenses set at an angle above and below the lamp to direct the light unto the upper and lower mirrors.
 The main panels in the fixed design collected the light from the lamp and refracted (bent) it vertically into a horizontal beam.
 The beam was aided by additional light directed in the horizontal direction from the mirrors.
 The fixed lens directed light in a flat disk shape, in a complete 360-degree circle.
 The mariner would see a constant light.